 We never sell, rent, or share your information for marketing purposes or with data brokers.
 We do not allow third parties to use your User Content for their own purposes.

 We retain your User Content for as long as your account remains active.
+Closing or archiving a matter within the Service does not automatically delete the associated User Content; firm administrators may delete specific matters or documents at any time through the Service interface.
 Upon termination of your account:

-We retain account registration information for as long as your account is active, plus a reasonable period thereafter for business record-keeping, legal compliance, and dispute resolution purposes.
+We retain account registration information for the duration of your active account plus three (3) years following account termination, for business record-keeping, legal compliance, and dispute resolution purposes.

 We implement administrative, technical, and physical safeguards designed to protect your information: